Where can I get legal help?

 • Call Legal Aid BC at 604-408-2172 (Greater Vancouver) or 1-866-577-2525 (elsewhere in BC), or your local courthouse to find out when duty counsel will be there.
 (See the Provincial Court of BC website for links to courthouse locations.)

 • Lawyer Referral Service: You can get the name of a local lawyer to talk to for half an hour for free, to briefly describe your issue and find out whether they can help you.
 You can find out what they’d charge if you need more help and decide whether you want to hire them.
-Call 604-687-3221 (Greater Vancouver) or 1-800-663-1919 (elsewhere in BC).
+Call 604-687-3221 (Greater Vancouver).

 • Access Pro Bono clinics: You can also get brief legal help from pro bono (free) clinics.
 Call 604-878-7400 (Greater Vancouver) or 1-877-762-6664 (elsewhere in BC).

-• BC First Nations Justice Council: If you’re Indigenous, you can access legal services, including justice centres and a Gladue program.
-Call 1-877-602-4858.
+• BC First Nations Justice Council: If you’re Indigenous, you can access justice centres and Gladue services.
+Call 1-877-602-4858 for more information.

-• Law Students’ Legal Advice Program (LSLAP): If you live in Greater Vancouver, you may be able to get help from LSLAP.
-You can get legal advice or assistance from LSLAP if you’re charged with a summary offence and the Crown prosecutor isn’t asking for a jail sentence if you’re found guilty.
-Call 604-822-5791 to find the location of the nearest LSLAP clinic.
+• Law Students’ Legal Advice Program (LSLAP): If you live in Greater Vancouver, you may be able to get free legal advice or help from LSLAP if you’re charged with a summary offence and the Crown prosecutor isn’t asking for a jail sentence if you’re found guilty.
+Call 604-822-5791 or visit the LSLAP website to find the nearest location.

-• Private practice lawyer: You can contact a lawyer in private practice for specific advice on how to handle your own case.
+• You can contact a lawyer in private practice for specific advice on how to handle your own case.
 Find out if the lawyer is willing to help and what it’ll cost.
-One or two meetings with a private lawyer may cost less than hiring a lawyer to run your entire trial.
+One or two meetings with a private lawyer to get basic advice about your particular case could be worth the cost.

 Updated on